Zine: 1990s, riot grrrl, and queer zines

-Commercialization

-Starting in this decade, multinational companies started appropriating and commodifying zines and DIY culture.
-Their faux zines created a commercialized hipster lifestyle.
-By late in the decade, independent zinesters were accused of "selling out" to make a profit.

-2000s and the effect of the Internet
+The early 2000s and the effect of the Internet

 With the rise of the Internet in the mid-1990s, zines initially faded from public awareness; this is possibly due to the ability of private web-pages to fulfill much the same role of personal expression.
 Indeed, many zines were transformed into Webzines, such as Boing Boing or monochrom.
 E-zine creators were originally referred to as "adopters" because of their use of pre-made type and layouts, making the process less ambiguous.
 Since, social media, blogging and vlogging have adopted a similar do-it-yourself publication model.

 In the UK Fracture and Reason To Believe were significant fanzines in the early 2000s, both ending in late 2003.
 Rancid News filled the gap left by these two zines for a short while.
 On its tenth issue Rancid News changed its name to Last Hours with 7 issues published under this title before going on hiatus.
 Last Hours still operates as a webzine though with more focus on the anti-authoritarian movement than its original title.
 Artcore Fanzine (established in 1986) continues to this day, recently publishing a number of 30-year anniversary issues.